Creating your first AI-powered synthetic dataset takes very little effort.

 In the settings tab shown below, you can specify the number of training and generated subjects.
 This allows you to do some nifty things, such as increasing the size of small datasets or creating representative subsets of your data.
 Learn more about these settings in Step 4 of the Ad hoc jobs section.

-Relationshipstab only appears if you uploaded a subject table and an event table.
+Relationshipstab only appears if you uploaded a subject table and a linked table.
 Here you link the two tables by specifying the primary and foreign key.

 If your subject table has an

-idcolumn and your event table has a column name containing
+idcolumn and your linked table has a column name containing

 _id, then these tables will be automatically linked.